 - The XFLD Quick-Start Checklist – This is an essential, stripped-down version of the main manuals to get you started immediately without getting lost in the main program which you can read at your own pace later.
 It contains a detailed step-by-step, itemized checklist to set you up before you start, like a pre-flight inspection before take-off.

 - The Fastest Fat Loss Week EVER – This booklet is an ancillary protocol designed to make you safely lose the greatest possible amount of fat in as little as 7 days.
 The author claims it is the most strategic quick fat loss strategy ever developed, which is a bit redundant since the regular protocol is quick and extreme enough.

 - The 7 Day Spot Reduction Solution – This manual allegedly offers you a spot fat loss blueprint.
 Not very convincing, as there is not such a thing as spot reduction.
-The authors claim that these spot reduction techniques are scientifically proven, but fails to provide references for it.
+The authors claim that these spot reduction techniques are scientifically proven, but fails to provide references for them.

 The Bottom Line

 The Xtreme Fat Loss program is a well-structured plan for quick but safe fat loss structured in short cycles that prevent the onset of slow metabolism.

 Instead, it is designed to keep your metabolism high with a clever strategy of calorie depletion, calorie loading, and workouts.